 SECTOR INVESTING HEADS EAST?

-Sector investing has gained wide traction in developed markets, notably in the U.S. While it should be noted that Chinese sectors face concentration risks from mega-cap stocks, such as Alibaba, we found they had low correlation, differences in fundamentals and geographic differences – the three key attributes active and passive sector investors have historically looked for in their allocations.
+Sector investing has gained wide traction in developed markets, notably in the U.S. While it should be noted that Chinese sectors face concentration risks from mega-cap stocks, such as Alibaba, we found they had low correlation, differences in fundamentals and geographic differences – the three key attributes active and indexed sector investors have historically looked for in their allocations.

 The author thanks Raman Aylur Subramanian for his contributions to this post.